About Alicia Patterson

 Why I Chose My Specialties :

-Starting (or the longing to start) a family, fertility issues, child loss
+Starting (or the longing to start) a family, fertility issues, child loss, family planning questions and all the trials and challenges that come with that in our high pressure society

-Coping with the changes that happen as we mature and grow older
+Coping with the changes that happen as we mature and grow older, the burn of different life / developmental stages and what they bring

 Navigating divorce, relationships with adult children, family issues related to health challenges, and more

 As I continue to develop and mature, my commitment to this field as well as my training and experience grows.
 I invest in further training and education every year.
-In no order of importance, I hold training in Somatic Psychotherapy, Dance Movement Therapy, EMDR, Holistic Pelvic Care, Attachment Theory, Prenatal Psychology, Family Systems, PET-C (Practical & Experiential Therapy for Couples), Sex Therapy via AASECT sex therapists, Gestalt & parts work, Existential Therapy, Psychedelic Assisted Psychotherapy, DBT (Dialectical Behavioral Therapy), ACT (Acceptance & Commitment Therapy), Suicide Assessment & Prevention, Severe Mental Illness Assessment & Stabilization, Multi-Cultural Competency, Motivational Interviewing, Solution Focused Brief Therapy (SFBT), Clinical Supervision, and more.
+In no order of importance, I hold training in Somatic Psychotherapy, Dance Movement Therapy, Eye Movement Desensitization & Reprocessing (EMDR), Holistic Pelvic Care, Attachment Theory, Prenatal Psychology, Marriage & Family Therapy, PET-C (Practical & Experiential Therapy for Couples), Sex Therapy via AASECT sex therapists, Gestalt, Existential Therapy, Psychedelic Assisted Psychotherapy (I offer Ketamine Therapy and am highly aware & educated in the psychedelic therapy field), DBT (Dialectical Behavioral Therapy), ACT (Acceptance & Commitment Therapy), Suicide Assessment & Prevention, Severe Mental Illness Assessment & Stabilization, Multi-Cultural Competency, Motivational Interviewing, Solution Focused Brief Therapy (SFBT), Clinical Supervision, Cranial Sacral therapy / nervous system supportive touch work & more.

-Outside of the counseling field, I completed a health coaching program with the Institute for Integrative Nutrition, taught yoga & meditation for years, and am a licensed massage therapist.
-In addition to the trainings above, I draw heavily on psychodynamic therapy, AEDP (Accelerated Experiential Dynamic Psychotherapy), The Gottman Method, Neurobiology & Polyvagal Theory, Transpersonal & Depth Psychology, Ancestry & Lineage work, Brainspotting, and Cranial Sacral therapy.
-I enjoy being an integrative practitioner and drawing on a variety of different mentors / teachers / theories / approaches.
+Before I entered my graduate work, I completed programs in health & nutrition, taught yoga & meditation for years, and am also a licensed massage therapist which partners well with Somatic Counseling training.
+In addition to the trainings above, I draw heavily on Internal Family Systems (IFS, which is based on Gestalt), Accelerated Experiential Dynamic Psychotherapy (AEDP), The Gottman Method, Discernment Counseling, Neuroscience, Transpersonal & Depth Psychology, Ancestry & Lineage / multi-culturally competency, Brainspotting, and more.
+I enjoy being an integrative practitioner and am not a “one modality is the answer for everyone” type of professional.

-My work with couples evolved naturally from my focus on women’s health work.
-I eventually started seeing couples & families to help address the nuances of long-term relationships / dating, attachment & bonding, parenting, monogamy, marriage, and life planning.
-I enjoy working with couples and find the deepening of relationships a beautiful and stabilizing force in an uncertain world.
+My work with couples evolved naturally from my focus on women’s health.
+I eventually started seeing couples & families to help address the nuances of relationships, attachment & bonding, parenting, monogamy, marriage, fertility, intimacy & sexuality, long-term relationship evolution, and life planning.
+I enjoy working with couples and find the deepening of relationships and relational clarity a beautiful and stabilizing force in an uncertain world.
+I began offering Discernment Counseling when I learned the difference between Discernment work and couples therapy, a much needed distinction and service.

 My women’s health work is geared toward extra support for the specific experience of living in a female body.
-Women are the center of their personal and familial universe, and when they are well, the system and their bodies can more easily thrive.
-I also enjoy offering family sessions and have seen incredible fruits when families invest in getting support for the system.
+The pace of our world and society can make this a moving target that requires support.
+I also enjoy offering family sessions and have seen incredible fruits when families invest in getting support for the health of the family system.

-In addition to the traditional counseling relationship, I offer intensive services / programs including:
+In addition to the traditional counseling relationship and session setup, I offer intensive services / programs including:

-- Supervision: mentorship, and / or business development support for professionals / practitioners
+Mentorship, and / or business development support for professionals / practitioners in a flexible consultation container.

 When I’m Not In The Office

-After being raised in the Washington D.C. area by two civil servants, professionalism is one of my top core values.
+Professionalism is one of my top core values.
 I hold strong values around working in a caregiving profession and have had a full working life for my entire adult career path.
-That said, I maintain a full and active life outside of my work and believe we need to prioritize a multi-faceted approach to our health in order to maintain our capacity for a long thriving life.
-When I’m not in my office, I enjoy time with friends and family, beloved pets (including chickens! they are fun, feel free to ask me about their story), playing all types of racket sports, and getting as much sun as I can.
-Part of my time outside of work is maintaining strong personal practices to ensure that my work as a support professional is sustainable.
-I prioritize continued studies that drive my evolution and development as a practitioner.
+That said, I maintain a full and active life outside of my work and believe we need to prioritize a multi-faceted approach to our health in order to maintain our capacity for a thriving life.
+When I’m not in my office, I enjoy time with friends and family, beloved pets, racket sports, and am always ready to be at the beach.
+I am an avid reader and am always engaging in my own personal work with myself.
+Part of my time outside work is maintaining strong personal practices to ensure that my work as a support professional is sustainable.
+This field of work requires me to be healthy and I take that and my focus of work very seriously.
+I also prioritize continued studies that drive my evolution and development as a practitioner and find great fulfillment in that development.

 Credentials: